Travis Jankowski Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the third-ranked team ERA among all MLB pitching staffs (3.31).
+- The Yankees have the sixth-ranked team ERA among all MLB pitching staffs (3.39).

-- Yankees pitchers combine to give up the ninth-fewest home runs in baseball (25 total, one per game).
+- The Yankees surrender the ninth-fewest home runs in baseball (26 total, one per game).

-- Schmidt (0-2) takes the mound for the Yankees in his sixth start of the season.
-He's put together a 6.30 ERA in 20 2/3 innings pitched, with 24 strikeouts.
+- Brito (2-2) takes the mound for the Yankees in his sixth start of the season.
+He's put together a 6.11 ERA in 17 2/3 innings pitched, with 12 strikeouts.

-- The right-hander's last appearance came on Sunday against the Toronto Blue Jays, when he threw 5 2/3 innings, surrendering no earned runs while giving up three hits.
+- In his last appearance on Monday against the Minnesota Twins, the righty threw 2 2/3 innings, allowing three earned runs while surrendering three hits.

-- The 27-year-old has amassed an ERA of 6.30, with 10.8 strikeouts per nine innings, in five games this season.
-Opponents have a .298 batting average against him.
+- The 25-year-old has put up a 6.11 ERA and 6.1 strikeouts per nine innings in five games this season, while giving up a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.